 It's also important to understand what data is passing through your endpoints.
-This can help establish an access management policy not just by user but by endpoint, which can help catch security threats early through behavioural analysis.
+This can help establish an access management policy not just by the user but by the endpoint, which can help catch security threats early through behavioural analysis.

 It's also worth keeping in mind any regulations in your industry, such as GDPR, that could dictate who is able to access what data.